nidi3/graphviz-java/README.md

 ```

 ## Sketchy
-To change the appearance of the graph into something more sketchy / hand drawn, the `RoughFilter` can be used.
+To change the appearance of the graph into something more sketchy / hand drawn, the `Roughifyer` processor can be used.
 First, add the rough module to the dependencies:

 ```xml